zgibbs03/Quiz_week_8/README.md

 # WS8 Q1

-Using sqlite3, load climate.db; and show data in climate.db.
+Using sqlite3, load climate.db; and show the data.
 The database follows the below schema:

 #### Table: ClimateData